adamoses/SudokuSolver/README.md

 **-g** specifies whether you would like graphics to be displayed as the algorithm computes

 **-b** specifies an input file formatted as just a string of numbers read from the puzzle left to right and top to bottom.
 0's are to be used to represent blank squares.
+If no input file is specified, it is defaulted to a medium difficulty board.